The state flower of Montana

 They prefer sparsely vegetated grasslands, bushlands, forests and valley locations.

-Bitterroot Flower Facts
+Bitterroot Flower / Bitterroot Info

 The Bitterroot Flower is classified as follows: